MicrosoftDocs/microsoft-style-guide/styleguide/text-formatting/using-type/dont-compress-line-spacing.md

 If
 you’re using a template, don’t change the line spacing.
 If you’re not, ask a designer for advice if you can.
-Otherwise, use the line spacing recommended in the [](https://microsoft.sharepoint.com/teams/BrandCentral/Guidelines/Microsoft_Brand_Guidelines_Oct2014.pdf)[brand type guidelines](https://microsoft.sharepoint.com/teams/BrandCentral/Guidelines/Microsoft_type_guidelines.pdf "Type guidelines on Brand Central").
-(This document requires Microsoft network access.)

 If you
 need to modify line spacing later, change it in the styles, not in